parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     using Azure.Identity;
     ```

 8. In the **CreateHostBuilder** method, uncomment the following code - this tells the application to utilize the AppConfig connection string that you've already setup on the API application service to point to the centralized App Configuration resource.
+Once complete, save the file.

     ```csharp
     webBuilder.ConfigureAppConfiguration((hostingContext, config) =>